Learning Performance Maximizing Ensembles with Explainability Guarantees: Methodology

 \subsection{Optimal Allocation}

 In the allocation task, the objective is to construct an allocator $a_q$ that will determine which model, either the explainable $g$ or the black box $b$, is used for prediction on any given observation $z$, in a manner that is optimal relative to the following criteria.
-Firstly, for any given explainability level $q$, the allocator should distribute observations in a way that maximizes sufficient ensemble performance, defined as $\bar{t}^{\prime}(a_q)=\frac{1}{n}\sum_{i=1}^{n} s_g^{\prime}(z_i)a_q(v_i)+s_b^{\prime}(z_i)(1-a_q(v_i))$.
-Secondly, and again for any $q$, the allocator should maximize sufficient explainable prediction $\bar{t}^{\prime}_{g}(a_q)=\frac{1}{n}\sum_{i=1}^{n} s_g^{\prime}(z_i)a_q(v_i)$, i.e. the performance of the model $g$ on the subset of observations it has been allocated, subject to maintaining maximal $\bar{t}^{\prime}(a_q)$.
-Finally, the allocator should also be consistent in its allocations across the values of $q$, meaning that if an observation is allocated to $g$ for a given $q$, it should remain allocated to the glass box for all higher explainability levels as well.
-Next, we define our allocator, and show that it meets the three criteria introduced above.
+Firstly, for any given explainability level $q$, the allocator should distribute observations in a way that maximizes sufficient ensemble performance, defined as